 Tummy tucks take between one and three hours to complete.
 Your surgeon may recommend an overnight stay in hospital overnight for one or even two nights.
 Hospital costs will increase significantly if an overnight stay is needed.

 Whether your private insurance fund covers the costs of a tummy tuck depends on the type of cover you have.
-Some cover hospital fees and some other costs, depending on your policy.
+Some cover hospital fees and some other costs such as an anaesthetist, depending on your policy.
 Whatever elements are not covered by private insurance will be out-of-pocket payments for you.
 Hospital and anaesthetist costs when not fully or partially covered by your private health insurance can add another $8,000 – $10,000 to the total cost of the surgery.